AlexOrlek/ATCG/README.md

 # Quick start

-For all-vs-all comparison, the tool can be run by providing a single multi-FASTA file using the `-s` flag; pairwise distance scores will be recorded and a phylogenetic tree will be generated.
+For all-vs-all comparison, the tool can be run by providing a single multi-FASTA file using the `-s` flag; pairwise distance scores will be recorded and a tree will be generated.

 `python runpipeline.py -s genomes.fasta -o output-directory -t 8`

-Alternatively, if all-vs-all comparison is not required, 2 input (multi-)FASTA files can be provided using flags `-s1` and `-s2`; pairwise comparisons will be conducted between but not amongst sequence(s) in each file; the analysis will run faster than an all-vs-all comparison.
-Pairwise distances will be recorded but a tree will not be generated since distances are not available for all pairwise combinations.
+Alternatively, if all-vs-all comparison is not required, 2 input (multi-)FASTA files can be provided using flags `-s1` and `-s2`; pairwise comparisons will be conducted between but not amongst sequence(s) in each file; pairwise distances will be recorded but a tree will not be generated since distances are not available for all pairwise combinations.
+The order in which the fasta files are provided to the -s1/-s2 flags will not affect results, however the sequences in the two files must be non-overlapping (ATCG will check this based on examination of the sequence identifiers).

 `python runpipeline.py -s1 query.fasta -s2 genomes.fasta -o output-directory -t 8`